webgefrickel/dotfiles/README.md

 - ,f for search and replace
 - ,/ for un/commenting
 - ,z for zoomin
-- ,r for browser-refreshing-
 - ,n for nerdtree toggling
 - ,m for easymotion (,mw or ,mf are my favorites here)
-- ,y for the yankring
 - ,b for toggling buffergator
 - ,t for CtrlP
 - ,d for changing the working dir to the dir of the current file
-- \<F8\> for toggling the tagbar
+- ,e for editing file in the same path
-- \<shift-tab\> in css indents single line to column 31
 - autotrailing of whitespace for php, html, css, js, ts, xml, json, inc and vim files

+Hav a look at the vimrc-file and have fun!